ilikerobots/ajax-backed-model-behavior/README.md

 ## Example

-An full example can be found in the example directory and run via ``pub serve example`` or [viewed online](https://ilikerobots.github.io/ajax-backed-model-behavior/example/)

 The following code illustrates a simple example of a model and a custom Polymer element using it an ajax backed model.